 Green infrastructure can offer numerous financial benefits that are real and quantifiable.
 Depending on the type of practice used, financial benefits may include:

-- Operational cost savings associated with lower maintenance needs and lower building heating and cooling costs.
+- Operational cost savings associated with lower building heating and cooling costs.

 - Increased property values associated with more appealing landscape elements and improved opportunities for recreation.

-- Marketing “stories” related to landscape and recreational appeal, better social and environmental conditions, climate resilience, and meeting LEED standards and other sustainability metrics build community support and shorten the public review phases.
+- Marketing stories related to landscape and recreational appeal, better social and environmental conditions, climate resilience, and meeting LEED standards and other sustainability metrics build community support and shorten the public review phases.

 - Potable water cost savings.
 Green infrastructure that incorporates rainwater harvesting for irrigation, toilet flushing, or industrial processes can significantly reduce costs associated with potable water service fees (CNT, 2010).

-Green infrastructure can improve the appearance of the landscape, and thus increase property value.
+Green infrastructure can improve the appearance of the landscape and increase property value.
 Both home prices and commercial spending have been linked to the presence of green amenities, which can improve the character, visual quality, and overall “feel” of your development.
-This has tremendous implications if you are weighing the costs of “green” stormwater management versus the costs of a subsurface system.
+This has tremendous implications if you are weighing the costs of green stormwater management versus the costs of a subsurface system.

 Multiple studies have linked public green space and street trees with increased property value and spending:

-- An analysis of residential property in Philadelphia found a ten percent increase in the value of residences that were located near green infrastructure practices (Sustainable Business Network, The Economic Impact of Green Cities, Clean Waters, 2016).
+- An analysis of residential property in Philadelphia found a 10% increase in the value of residences that were located near green infrastructure practices (Sustainable Business Network, The Economic Impact of Green Cities, Clean Waters, 2016).

-- Research on consumer behavior in shopping districts has found that customers are willing to pay significantly more for goods—up to 8-12 percent—to shop in landscaped areas with mature tree canopy (NRDC, 2013).
+- Research on consumer behavior in shopping districts has found that customers are willing to pay significantly more for goods—up to 8-12 percent—to shop in landscaped areas with mature tree canopy (NRDC, The Green Edge, 2013).

 - A study of apartment building rental rates in New York City found that buildings with a green roof can charge 16 percent higher rents after other factors have been controlled (Ichihara & Cohen, New York City Property Values: What Is the Impact of Green Roofs on Rental Pricing?
 2011).

 There are several ways in which developers can use green infrastructure to add value to projects and differentiate their brand in the marketplace.
-Financial benefits can be marketed as valuea-dded amenities (for example, lower operating costs) that create a competitive advantage.
+Financial benefits can be marketed as value-added amenities that create a competitive advantage.
 Indirect benefits can be leveraged to align the project with a social and environmental purpose that can resonate with like-minded customers.
-In some cases, customers may even be willing to pay a premium for these types of services, as evidenced by the ongoing popularity of “green building” products, and LEED developments.
+In some cases, customers may even be willing to pay a premium for these types of services, as evidenced by the ongoing popularity of green building products and LEED developments.

 Another way of marketing green infrastructure is through the use of landscape photography to document the visual aesthetic of the site, such as the aerial photo below used to represent the appearance and character of a cutting-edge park designed for the Philadelphia Navy Yard.